 Can the Unit Connect to a Computer?

 GPS systems can save information, such as routes taken, maps, or way spots.
 Also, many times extra maps can be downloaded or purchased.
 To access information or add extra, the GPS needs to be capable of connect to a computer either through a cord or by other means.

 A lot of handheld GPS units have built-in, internal antennas.
 These are extra compact, but their reception is not as good.
 Also look for a unit that comes with an external antenna or get one that has an antenna port.
 The extra reception permits for faster, extra accurate mapping and weather forecasts.

 What Safety Features Does the Unit Have?

 GPS units should have numerous ways to protect boaters from catastrophe.

-12 Channel Receiver: A 12 channel receiver allows boaters to still get a signal when they are far from shore.
-This is significant in case a distress call needs to be made or a warning message requires to be sent out to everyone on the water.
+12 Channel Receiver: A 12 channel receiver allows boaters to get a signal still when they are far from shore.
+This is significant in case a distress call needs to be made, or a warning message requires to be sent out to everyone on the water.

-Collision Alarm: This alarm specifies a crash is imminent or alerts to the close proximity of a thing like an underwater rock.
+Collision Alarm: This alarm specifies a crash is imminent or alerts to the proximity of a thing like an underwater rock.

 Track Navigation: Track navigation loads a formerly taken route so that boaters can follow it and create it to their destination.
 This is especially vital in the onset of fog or bad weather.